Mary E. Pickett, M.D.

 Chief Resident - UCSF Internal Medicine, 1998

 Dr. Pickett attended college at Stanford University and completed medical school, primary care internal medicine residency and chief residency at the University of California, San Francisco.
 Prior to coming to OHSU, she practiced at Brigham and Women's Hospital in Boston.
 She is board certified in internal medicine.
-In addition to her clinical work in Oregon, Pickett is a Harvard University faculty member and is a senior medical editor for Harvard Health Publications.
-Pickett's professional interests include drug interactions, primary care of adult patients, iron deficiency and other nutrition concerns and teaching.
+In the first 16 years of her clinical work in Oregon, Dr. Pickett was also a Harvard Medical School faculty member and was a senior medical editor for Harvard Health Publications.
+Dr. Pickett's professional interests include drug interactions, primary care of adult patients, iron deficiency and other nutrition concerns and teaching.
 In her free time Pickett enjoys family activities, the outdoors, crafts and cooking.
 She is the mother of three children.

 Diplomate, American Board of Internal Medicine, 1997.